2 masked assailants attack a Roman Catholic church in Istanbul and kill 1 person

-ISTANBUL — (AP) — Two masked assailants attacked a Roman Catholic church in Istanbul during Sunday services, killing one person, Turkish officials said.
+ISTANBUL — (AP) — Two masked assailants attacked a Roman Catholic church in Istanbul during a Sunday Mass, killing one person, Turkish officials said.

-According to a statement posted on X by Interior Minister Ali Yerlikaya, the armed assailants attacked the Santa Maria Church in the Sariyer district at 11:40 a.m. local time.
-He did not specify what kind of weapons were used or whether anyone else was wounded.
+The armed assailants attacked the Santa Maria Church in the Sariyer district at 11:40 a.m.
+(0840 GMT or 3:30 a.m.
+EST), Interior Minister Ali Yerlikaya said in a statement on X, formerly known as Twitter.
+He didn't specify what kind of weapons were used or whether anyone else was wounded.

-Yerlikaya condemned the attack and said authorities are working on capturing the assailants.
-An investigation has been opened.
+Yerlikaya condemned the attack and said authorities were working on capturing the assailants.
+An investigation was opened.

+A short video circulating on social media apparently depicts the moment of the attack, with two masked men entering the church and opening fire, with all service-goers hitting the floor.
+The two men then abruptly leave.

+Turkish authorities have instituted a media ban on coverage of the attack.

 “There are no minorities in this city or this country.
-We are all actual citizens,” he said.
+We are all actual citizens,” he told reporters.

+Pope Francis noted the attack in remarks to the public at St. Peter’s Square in Vatican City on Sunday.

 Speaking to the Associated Press, the victim's nephew identified the man who died as Tuncer Cihan.
 He noted that the target was the church and not his uncle.

-Note: A previous version of this story was corrected to show that the name of the church is the Santa Maria Church, not the Santa Maria Draperis Church.